sablier-labs/v2-sandbox/README.md

 ### Ethers V6

 An integration of the [Sablier V2 Core](https://github.com/sablier-labs/v2-core) contracts into a frontend environment that uses [Ethers V6](https://docs.ethers.org/v6/).
-It's a small app that runs on the Goerli testnet and provides a wallet connection out of the box (Injected / Metamask).
+It's a small app that runs on the Sepolia testnet and provides an injected wallet connection out of the box.

 | Lockup Linear (Form)                       | Lockup Dynamic (Form)                       | Headless                             |
 | ------------------------------------------ | ------------------------------------------- | ------------------------------------ |